 “The Stage seemed set for a successful career,” as one of his biographers put it, “but it was not to be.”

-The Metallic Tractors
+Perkins Metallic Tractors

-It’s not clear exactly when Perkins went from being a man of science to being a charlatan.
+It’s not clear exactly when Perkins evolved from a man of science to a charlatan.
 In his mind, at least, he may have never made the jump.
 He began working on the idea of his signature invention – the Perkins Metallic Tractors – when pondering the way human flesh responded to metal.
 He sensed there was some chemical or physiological response when a scalpel or other metal touched flesh.

 When extracting a bad tooth, he noted that patients sometimes experienced a temporary relief of pain when he touched an inflamed gum with a metal instrument.
 Unfortunately, he put two and two together and got the answer five.

-Congressmen were impressed.
+They Tractors impressed members of Congress.
 George Washington bought a set Perkins Metallic Tractors for his personal use.
 The ministers of the city recommended them, and the hospital welcomed him with open arms.
 The effect of the Tractors seemed remarkable.
 Today, scientists would ascribe the Tractors’ impact to the placebo effect – the mind’s ability to trick a person into thinking he’s feeling better.

 The success of the Metallic Tractors nearly overwhelmed Perkins as customers from high society and low sought out his cure.
-Word of the miraculous powers of the Metallic Tractors soon spread to England and to Denmark, where they caused a mania.
+Word of the miraculous powers of the Perkins Metallic Tractors soon spread to England and to Denmark, where they caused a mania.

 Perkins had no shortage of partners.
 A man in Virginia gave up his plantation and invested everything in Metallic Tractors.
 Cases were reported of people selling their horse or carriage to buy a Metallic Tractor.
 People soon began using the Perkins Metallic Tractors on their animals – with great success, they felt.